 - (a) Every relevant person is under a duty to co-operate with the consideration and investigation of the complaint.
-Co-operation includes providing promptly such information, books, papers or records as the investigating officer may from time to time request to assist him. - (b) Failure to co-operate with the consideration or investigation of a complaint shall constitute a breach of these regulations and may render the relevant person liable to disciplinary action. - (c) A relevant person is not permitted to make a charge to the complainant for the cost of co-operating with the consideration or investigation of the complaint.
+Co-operation includes providing promptly such information, books, papers or records as the investigating officer may from time to time request to assist him. - (b) A failure or partial failure to co-operate fully with the consideration or investigation of a complaint shall constitute a breach of these regulations and may render the relevant person liable to disciplinary action. - (c) A relevant person is not permitted to make a charge to the complainant for the cost of co-operating with the consideration or investigation of the complaint.